 Increasing Patient Safety Through the Physical Environment

 Patient Safety is a very broad topic in healthcare.
 Every patient experience is shaped by the physical environment, an important yet often neglected variable.
-(1)a collage of hospital patients
+(1)

 As much as patients and their families expect to be treated in a safe and compassionate manner by skilled individuals, it should be a given that patients and family members expect to be treated in a safe environment, conducive to their care and treatment.